 Candidates for CDT examinations must submit a completed application and payment for a specific examination.
-If approved, the candidate will be sent a confirmation postcard.
+If approved, the candidate will be sent a confirmation.

-A list of scheduled examination dates and sites can be found on the CDT Testing Dates/Places page.
+A list of scheduled examination dates and sites can be found on the CDT Application & Exam Process Page page.

 Several tools are available through the National Association of Dental Laboratories and are shown below.
-Candidates should refer to the Application and Handbook for a complete list of references.
+Candidates should refer to the CDT Handbook and Application for a complete list of references.